 In this example, the homeowner has $75,000 in home equity.
 To convert this into a percentage, divide $75,000 by $300,000 which is the current value of the home. ($75,000 ÷ $300,000 = 0.25 or 25%.)
 Because the value of the home equity in this example is more than 20%, the homeowner might qualify to refinance into a conventional loan and stop paying mortgage insurance!

-Keep in mind you will need to complete a refinance application, provide documents, meet your lender's credit and financial standards to get your application approved, and probably pay closing costs when you refinance your FHA loan to a conventional loan.
+Keep in mind, refinancing your FHA loan to a conventional loan will require a refinance application, supporting documents, meeting your lender's credit and financial standards for application approval, and probable closing costs.
 Also remember by refinancing, the total finance charges you pay may be higher over the life of the loan.

 Freedom Mortgage is a top FHA lender in the United States according to Inside Mortgage Finance, Jan-Jun 2023.